Professional Experience for Public Health Graduate Students

 Collaborative Project – Students and Faculty

-- Drexel University Dornsife School of Public Health; for more information, contact Jennifer Kolker at jkolker@drexel.edu
+- Drexel University Dornsife School of Public Health; Jennifer Kolker at jkolker@drexel.edu

-- Johns Hopkins Bloomberg School of Public Health; for more information, contact Dr. Dan Barnett at dbarnet4@jhu.edu
+- Johns Hopkins Bloomberg School of Public Health; Dr. Dan Barnett at dbarnet4@jhu.edu

-- West Virginia University School of Public Health; for more information, contact Dr. Diane Gross at Diane.Gross@hsc.wvu.edu
+- West Virginia University School of Public Health; Dr. Diane Gross at Diane.Gross@hsc.wvu.edu

 Get Started